 Endmembers selected by EAR were used with MESMA to map class and class fraction in the AVIRIS image.
-A hierarchical approach that allows for both 2 and 3 endmember models was used.
+A hierarchical approach that allows for both two and three endmember models was used.
 The image was modeled using 6 two endmember models (using the minimum EAR endmember for each class and shade) and 9 three endmember models.
-For the 3 endmember case, the minimum EAR endmember was used to create the following models:
+For the three endmember case, the minimum EAR endmember was used to create the following models:

-1. The 4 minimum EAR green vegetation endmembers (A. fasciculatum, Arctostaphylos spp., C. megacarpus, and Q. agrifolia), the minimum EAR grassland endmember and photometric shade (4 total)

-2. The minimum EAR green vegetation endmembers, the minimum EAR soil endmember, and shade (4 total)

-3. The minimum EAR grassland endmember, the minimum EAR soil endmember, and shade
+- The four minimum EAR green vegetation endmembers (A. fasciculatum, Arctostaphylos spp., C. megacarpus, and Q. agrifolia), the minimum EAR grassland endmember and photometric shade (four total). - 2.
+The minimum EAR green vegetation endmembers, the minimum EAR soil endmember, and shade (four total). - 3.
+The minimum EAR grassland endmember, the minimum EAR soil endmember, and shade.

 Fraction constraints for both the two endmember and the three endmember models were set to be equivalent to the constraints used for creating the model image.
 Non-shade fractions were constrained to between -6% and 106%.
 Additional constraints were also placed on the models.
-Residuals were not allowed to exceed 2.5% reflectance for more than 7 contiguous bands (Roberts et al., 1998), and RMSE was constrained to below 2.5% reflectance.
+Residuals were not allowed to exceed 2.5% reflectance for more than seven contiguous bands (Roberts et al., 1998), and RMSE was constrained to below 2.5% reflectance.

 For each pixel, the lowest RMSE two endmember model and the lowest RMSE three endmember model were selected and compared.
 The three endmember model was assigned to the pixel if the two endmember model did not meet the model constraints.
 If neither model met the constraints, then the pixel was left as unmodeled.
-If both the minimum RMSE 2 and 3 endmember models fit the pixel spectrum, the two models were compared.
+If both the minimum RMSE two and three endmember models fit the pixel spectrum, the two models were compared.
 Three endmember models will always have lower RMSE than two endmember models, but the improvement may not significantly change endmember fractions.
 Simpler two endmember models are preferred over more complex three endmember models, except in cases where adding an endmember significantly improves RMSE.
-Using the same AVIRIS scene, Roberts et al. (2003) empirically determined that an RMSE improvement of 0.8% reflectance justified selection of the three endmember models where the three endmember models were selected over two endmember models where the three endmember models were selected over two endmember models where the three endmember model improved RMSE by more than 0.8% reflectance.
+Using the same AVIRIS scene, Roberts et al. (in press) empirically determined that an RMSE improvement of 0.8% reflectance justified selection of the three endmember model.
+In this study, three endmember models were selected over two endmember models where the three endmember model improved RMSE by more than 0.8% reflectance.

-Results
+4. Results